Sahamati/sahamatinet-agent-downloadables/SETUP.md

 **Endpoint**: `POST /sna/v1/entity/register`

 **Description**: This API is used to register an entity's secret with the SahamatiNet Agent (SNA).
-The SNA stores the secret in its database and uses it for token generation, which is required for making SLA (Service Level Agreement) API calls.
+The SNA stores the secret securely in its database and uses it for token generation, which is required to push SLA input data to SahamatiNET.

 **When to Call**:
 - **Initial Setup**: Call this API when initializing your application/service to register your entity's secret with SNA